Meet the 2021 Dr. Espanola Jackson Solar Justice Award Nominees

 The Dream Energy Trade Training Program offers high school students training around the electrical, solar, and carpentry trades— all free of charge and with transportation stipends available!
 Education has been core to Danielle’s work and we thank her for her leadership.

-Joseph Hernandez, Diné Energy Organizer for NM Native Vote, works on issues that impact Indigenous & small communities that otherwise wouldn’t have a voice.
+Joseph Hernandez, Diné Energy Organizer for NAVA Education Project, works on issues that impact Indigenous & small communities that otherwise wouldn’t have a voice.

 Joseph is based in the Navajo Nation, a vast area with minimal access to basic amenities including broadband, so he often goes door-to-door.
 Despite these limitations, he turned out huge support at virtual hearings for community solar.
 He shared info, activated community members, enabled elders’ voices to be heard and helped local leaders share the importance of sustainable energy with low-income families.